jpmoura/zup-marsrover/README.md

 You can select the Main class and click on New or Edit button to manage the arguments in the new window that will open.

+The tests cases were developed in JUnit.
+You need to check if your IDE can run JUnit Test Cases.